hannesdatta/web-scraping.org/content/en/docs/tutorials/webscraping.md

 toc: true
 ---

-- Introduction to collecting data from static sites using `rvest` in R. [The companion offers videos, exercises, and code](https://practicewebscrapingsite.wordpress.com)
+- Introduction to collecting data from static sites using `rvest` in R. [The companion website offers videos, exercises, and code](https://practicewebscrapingsite.wordpress.com)

 - An accessible introduction to basic web scraping with a [practice website](https://scrapethissite.com)